liuy/tc/README.md

 ## Introduction

 This project is a toy compiler written in C. It was an attempt to learn AI-assisted programming, such as Github Copilot, and to find out how AI is useful in programming.
-The compiler is designed to compile a simple C-like programming language into GNU assembly code.
+The compiler is designed to compile a simple C-like programming language into GNU assembly code that runs on the x86-64 arch.

 ## Usage